-ICF interviewed recognized experts on the species of interest to document unpublished habitat requirement information and anecdotal observations of habitat disturbance and species response within and around the Woolly Star Preserve Area (WSPA).
+ICF interviewed recognized experts on the species of interest to document unpublished habitat requirement information and anecdotal observations of habitat disturbance and species response within and around the WSPA.
 Experts were selected because of their participation in the HFS as part of the science advisory panel (Phil Brylski and Debra Shier), or because of general recognition of their expertise with SBKR (Steve Montgomery).
 Phil Brylski and Steve Montgomery are small mammal biologists with extensive multi-decadal experience with SBKR and the study area.
-Debra Shier is associate director of Recovery Ecology at the San Diego Zoo and a direct contributor to the HFS effort with her laboratory's work on modelling landscape and microhabitat drivers of SBKR occupancy.
+Debra Shier has nearly 25 years of experience studying heteromyids and has been conducting research on SBKR since 2012.
+She is associate director of Recovery Ecology at the San Diego Zoo Institute for Conservation Research and a direct contributor to the HFS effort with her research group's work on modelling landscape and micro- habitat drivers of SBKR occupancy.